REVOL7/BIOS-GUIDE-FOR-AMD-RYZEN/README.md

  **SMT Control**

  - Auto
- - **Enable***
+ - Enable
- - Disable
+ - **Disable***

 SMT Control (Simultaneous Multithreading or Hyperthreading) allows the CPU to execute multiple threads concurrently, each physical core appears as two logical cores to the operating system, and each logical core can execute its own thread.
 Using multiple execution threads per core requires resource sharing and is a possible source of inconsistent system response.

 Some demanding games, optimized for multi-core usage will do better with SMT enabled but most competitve games don't benefit from SMT as it comes with a latency penalty.
-Disable it if you have - cores or more.
-Note that disabling SMT will give you lower power sonsumption and temps which gives you more headroom for an eventual OC.
+Disable it if you have 6+ cores.
+Note that disabling SMT will give you lower power consumption and temperatures which gives you more headroom to overclock and will allow your CPU to achieve higher boost clocks.